nttdots/go-dots/docs/DATABASE.md

 * nextHop: the nextHop IP address for the RTBH configuration.
 If you configure the nextHop as '0.0.0.0', the blocker simply blackhole the attack traffics.
 * host: IP address or FQDN of the blocker.
 * port: port number of the controll access.

+### 'blocker_configuration' table

+The 'blocker_configuration' tables is for the blocker configurations for each blocker_type.
+There are four fields that can be modified:

+* customer_id: the certificate id of the DOTS client that are being serviced by DOTS server
+* target_type: the type of targets which are applied to the blocker, there are two types: 'mitigation_request' and 'datachannel_acl'
+* blocker_type: the type of blockers, there are two types: 'GoBGP-RTBH' and 'Arista-ACL'
+* arista_connection: the name of Arista configuration in ~/.eapi.conf file (Ex: arista).
+This field is only used when blocker_type is 'Arista-ACL'
+* arista_interface: the name of Arista interface that to apply 'Arista-ACL' (Ex: Ethernet 1).
+This field is only used when blocker_type is 'Arista-ACL'

+The blocker_configuration data should be provided to both 'mitigation_request' and 'datachannel_acl' for each customer.
+For each 'target_type', we can set 'blocker_type' value follow as:

+* 'mitigation_request': 'GoBGP-RTBH' or 'Arista-ACL'
+* 'datachannel_acl': 'Arista-ACL' only

+Besides, if the 'blocker_type' is 'Arista-ACL', we must insert data into 'arista_connection' and 'arista_interface' columns, too.

 ## Customer configuration